sunfmin/fanout/README.md

    Yes, it does, It will wait until all the goroutines it started to finish, then collect all the results into the returned []interface{} value, and you might want to unwrap it and sort it for later use.

+2. How does it make the program run faster?

+   For example there is a list contains 20 elements need to process, if the func for processing one elements takes exactly 1 second.
+In a non-parallel way, It basically will spend 20 seconds to do the work and show you the result of 20 elements.
+But by using `fanout.ParallelRun`, if you set the `workerNum` to be 20, It totally will only spend the longest execution time 1 second to finish the total 20 elements.
+So it's a 20x improvement.
+In reality it won't be exactly 20x improvement.
+But it maximize CPU usage and I/O throughput.

 Enjoy!